-The server with this role provides the web-based administration interface that is used to view and report on certificates issued in the environment and enroll for certificates for use on servers.
+The server with this role provides the web-based administration interface that is used to view and report on certificates issued in the environment and enroll for certificates.
 This role runs under Microsoft IIS.
 Configuration for the Keyfactor Command implementation as a whole is also done through the Keyfactor Command Management Portal.
 The Logi Analytics Platform for reporting is hosted on the server with this role.